LPBeaulieu/Notebook-Maker-PrintANotebook/README.md

 <br><br><br>

 ![Figure 21](https://github.com/LPBeaulieu/Notebook-Maker-PrintANotebook/blob/main/Github%20Page%20Images/PrintANotebook%20Results.jpg)<hr>
 <b>Figure 21.</b> Here is what the finished bound notebooks look like, using 28 lb perforated paper from www.perforatedpaper.com!
-Should you want to perforate your pages and bind your notebooks using ring binders (I find it preferable, as otherwise it is a little awkward to use clips with your glue-bound notebooks), simply include the "perforated_cover" argument when running the code.
-Check out the <b>ScriptReader</b> GitHub repository for images of such ringbound notebooks: https://github.com/LPBeaulieu/Handwriting-OCR-ScriptReader.
 <br><br><br>

 <b>Well there you have it!</b> You can now generate your own customized notebooks and print the notebook pages in your favorite color!
 Now dollop some glue onto the spine, slap on the cover, let it dry under some books and you'll soon be able to lay down your most treasured thoughts in your personalized notebook! 🎉📖